maxious/lmic-rpi-lora-gps-hat/README.md

 SX1272, SX1276 tranceivers and compatible modules (such as some HopeRF RFM9x modules) should work.

+See bme280_periodic sample in the examples director.
+This sample sensors the environment with a [Bosch BME280](https://github.com/BoschSensortec/BME280_driver) (Temperature, Pressure and Humidity) Sensor.

 ![Raspberry Pi Zero with RFM95 module](https://raw.githubusercontent.com/gloveboxes/lmic-rpi-lora-gps-hat/master/resources/pizero-loRaWAN-bme280.jpg)

 I wired up a standalone HopeFRM RFM95 using an [Adafruit Perma Proto Bonnet Mini Kit](https://www.adafruit.com/product/3203).
 I used different pinouts from the Dragino HAT to suit the  physical layout of Proto Bonnet.
 You'll need to modify the default WiringPi and BCM pin definition in the **hal.c** file you'll find in the **lora_gps_hat** directory.